Seven Society (College of William & Mary): Symbols

 In chartering the College of William & Mary, founding benefactors King William III and Queen Mary II of England sought to establish "a certain place of universal study" to be led by "one President, six Masters or Professors."
 Together these seven individuals would be known simply as the Society.
 In 1729, after the full installation of the College’s "departments" (a president and six professors), corporate authority of William & Mary was transferred from the College’s surviving trustees to the seven-member Society.
 The group served as the governing body for the university – ensuring William & Mary’s continuous wellbeing and future prosperity.

 A seven motif appears elsewhere on the campus.
 The Royal Charter instructs chancellors to serve seven year terms.
 The Sunken Gardens area is crossed with seven brick pathways.
-Seven buildings surround the gardens- Washington Hall, Ewell Hall, McGlothin Street Hall, the Christopher Wren building, John Tyler Hall, Tucker Hall, and James Blair Hall.
+Seven buildings surround the gardens- Washington Hall, Ewell Hall, McGlothlin-Street Hall, the Christopher Wren building, Chancellors Hall, Tucker Hall, and James Blair Hall.
 Of the lodge buildings, housing in the middle of campus traditionally held by seniors (until they were knocked down in 2016 for the construction of the Integrated Wellness Center), seven were used for housing.